-Lectures will be a combination of live and pre-recorded sessions.
+Lectures will be a combination of both live and pre-recorded lectures.
 Days on which there will be no live lectures will be announced and the pre-recording will be available on Nexus.
-All lab sessions are held live via Zoom.
-Students must be available via Zoom during all lab and lecture times.
-Live sessions may not be recorded.
+Students must be available via Zoom during class times.

-All course material including lecture notes/slides and pre-recorded videos, assignment and lab details will be available on Nexus.
-Class times are reserved and could be used for lectures, discussions, Q&A, or office hours, as necessary.
+All course material including lecture notes/slides and videos, sample code and assignment details will be available on Nexus.
+Class times are reserved for lectures, discussions, Q&A, and for office hours, as necessary.